julybatchns/Oct_Batch_2024_Cuvette/README.md

 1. Absolute Units - pixel (px) - A pixel is a tiny unit of measurement relative to the screen's resolution.
 2. Relative Units - %, vh, vw, rem, em

+# CSS Grid

+- CSS Grid is a powerful layout system in CSS that provides a way to create flexible, responsive, and two-dimensional layouts.
+It allows for arranging elements in rows and columns with ease, making it suitable for both simple and complex designs.